ssehztirom/PatternsByLogLin.jl/README.md

 # PatternsByLogLin.jl

-Julia package for extracting patterns from categorical data (potentially including hidden states) by using log-linear models
+Julia package for extracting patterns from categorical data (potentially including hidden states) by using log-linear models.
+Implementation from Harald Binder (2019).